We’re living in a digital age, where we rely on technology in our social lives, in our relationships and at work.

 There are benefits of virtual communication tools and technology that allow us to do our jobs efficiently.
 With the click of a button, we can catch-up with team members, or speak to clients and colleagues working in different countries over phone or video.
 This time has taught us, so far, that we can work remotely.
 It’s perfectly possible to social distance and work effectively using the power of technology.
 However, there are aspects of virtual communication at work that make it more difficult to sustain long-term – mainly in terms of team collaboration.

-With our team, we’ll continue to use digital tools in the sense of agile working, but we’ll relish the face to face work and in-person meetings, team brainstorms, monthly all-hands and socials, that help us stay connected and collaborative at work.
-There are benefits of face to face communication that it’s hard to ignore.
+With our team, we’ll continue to use digital tools in the sense of agile working, but we’ll relish the face-to-face work and in-person meetings, team brainstorms, monthly all-hands and socials, that help us stay connected and collaborative at work.
+There are benefits of face-to-face communication that are hard to ignore.

 Kozup makes it clear that companies have been forced to work remotely, whether they were ready for it or not.
-This has not only made businesses want to be more prepared, but has probably shown many that they can work remotely.
-So while the future of work might look more flexible, it’s unlikely to look completely remote.
-Ultimately, despite the advantages of virtual business, no digital tool can replace the sense of community and belonging that come with face to face communication – we are humans after all.
+This has not only made businesses want to be more prepared but has shown many that they can work remotely.
+So, while the future of work might look more flexible, it is unlikely to look completely remote.
+Despite the advantages of virtual business, no digital tool can replace the sense of community and belonging that come with face-to-face communication — we are humans after all.